 - Download the BIM Sustainable Fisheries Scheme booklet (pdf 962Kb) for further information on this scheme.

-- Save all two parts of the application form to a location on your computer (please note that Part C of the Scheme is currently under review)
+- Save all three parts of the application form to a location on your computer

 - Launch the form from your computer location and complete the form saving the changes